Elanora, Queensland: Geography

 Elanora is located between Tallebudgera Creek and Currumbin Creek, 13 km west-north-west of the coastal border town of Coolangatta and 94 km south-southeast of Brisbane, the state capital.
 Its local government area is the City of Gold Coast.

 Elanora is bounded by Tallebudgera Creek to the northwest, Pacific Motorway to the northeast and east, and Guineas Creek and Simpsons Roads to the southeast.
 It contains Elanora State High School, Elanora Primary School and a small neighbourhood shopping centre on Nineteenth Avenue, and The Pines, a larger shopping centre on Guineas Creek Road.
 Elanora also has a large public library.
 Under the Queensland Government proposal to extend the Gold Coast railway line, a station at Elanora, near The Pines Shopping Centre has been proposed.

 History

 The name Elanora is an Aboriginal word for "home by the sea", was originally named as a railway station on the South Coast Rail Line in 1922.

-Eleanora Post Office opened 2 May 1927.
+Elanora Post Office opened 2 May 1927.

 Elanora State School opened in January 1983.

 Following the amalgamation that created the Uniting Church in Australia in 1977, the Palm Beach Methodist Church, Currumbin Valley Presbyterian Valley and Tallebudgera Presbyterian Church merged to form a single congregation, establishing a new Elanora Uniting Church in 1983.

 Elanora State High School opened on 29 January 1990.